 The Appalachian Trail is a rugged “super trail” that is the longest continuously marked footpath in the United States that is limited to use by pedestrians.
 It stretches from Katahdin, Maine to Springer Mountain, Georgia.
 The Trail consists of approximately 2,180 miles through 14 states.
 The Trail is part of the National Park System and is managed through a unique partnership between the National Park Service, United States Department of Agriculture Forest Service, a number of State agencies, the Appalachian Trail Conservancy and 31 trail maintaining clubs.

-In Orange County the Trail generally traverses in an easterly direction entering the County from the south in the Town of Warwick at the New Jersey border, west of Greenwood Lake in the vicinity of Bellvale Mountain.
+In Orange County, the Trail generally traverses in an easterly direction entering the County from the south in the Town of Warwick at the New Jersey border, west of Greenwood Lake in the vicinity of Bellvale Mountain.
 Utilizing a combination of public and private lands; the Trail moves through the Town of Warwick in a northeasterly direction.
-Just short of the Town of Chester the Trail moves east where it enters Sterling Forest and Harriman State Park through a small portion of the Town of Monroe in to the Town of Tuxedo.
+Just short of the Town of Chester the Trail moves east where it enters Sterling Forest and Harriman State Park through a small portion of the Town of Monroe into the Town of Tuxedo.

-The Appalachian Trial continues in a westerly and northwesterly direction within Harriman State Park as it enters the Town / Village of Woodbury, eventually leaving Orange County and entering Rockland County.
+The Appalachian Trail continues in a westerly and northwesterly direction within Harriman State Park as it enters the Town / Village of Woodbury, eventually leaving Orange County and entering Rockland County.
 Within Rockland County, the Trail enters Bear Mountain State Park and traverses in a northwesterly direction where it reenters Orange County and utilizes the Bear Mountain Bridge to continue on into Putnam County.
 View an Appalachian Trail Interactive Map.